atomist-skills/npm-build-skill/SETTINGS.md

     20.04 LTS container.
 This command is after the code is checked out but before Node.js is setup or any npm commands are run.

-    Here's is an example on how to install MongoDB and start it:
+    Here is an example on how to install MongoDB and start it:

     ```bash
     apt-get update \